Table of Contents

 SearchProvider Object

-A SearchProvider defines some searchable source.
-It includes metadata identifying the type of connector used to search the source and much more.
-Many properties are optional when creating a SearchProvider object.
-They will have the default values shown below.
+A SearchProvider defines a searchable source.
+It includes metadata identifying the connector type used to search the source, along with various configuration properties.
+Many properties are optional when creating a SearchProvider object, and default values are listed below.

 Properties